DavidRajchman/ROS2_modular_edge_offloading/OffloadingManager/docs/user_guide.md

 ## VHC Data Feature

-The OM supports optional VHC data parameters for context-aware decision making:
+The OM supports optional VHC data parameters for context-aware decision making which are included in offload requests.

 ### Usage in Requests
 VHCs can include contextual data in the `vhc_data` field: